The Go! Team: 2014–2018: The Scene Between and Semicircle

-On 11 February 2014, a fourteen-second-long video was uploaded to The Go!
+On 11 February 2014, a fourteen-second-long video was uploaded to the Go!
 Team's website and YouTube, Facebook and Twitter accounts showing a montage of images with new music playing in the background.
-On 18 December 2014, The Go!
+On 18 December 2014, the Go!
 Team announced their return by uploading a trailer for their new album.
-The track list and title of the album, The Scene Between, was announced on 6 January 2015.The Scene Between was entirely written and produced by Parton himself, excluding the vocals.
-Despite this, Parton retained The Go!
-Team's name on the album: "I started the band myself, and did the first album alone, so I felt like I had the right to keep calling it The Go!
+The track list and title of the album, The Scene Between, was announced on 6 January 2015.

+The Scene Between was entirely written and produced by Parton himself, excluding the vocals.
+Despite this, Parton retained the Go!
+Team's name on the album: "I started the band myself, and did the first album alone, so I felt like I had the right to keep calling it the Go!
 Team."
 The album's sound was a departure from the previous two albums, which were more band-oriented and groove-based.
 Instead, Parton put a bigger emphasis on vocal melodies for the album: "The original plan was to write a whole bunch of songs that I thought were melodically interesting - kind of curvy, kind of dense.
 From there, I was going to try to build the songs out of chords I'd taken from loads of different places; I'd get the G from a sixties psych record, or the B from an old funk track, or something. [...]
 To some extent, I've always worked that way, but I wanted to pursue that properly this time, and it actually turned out a lot more subtle than I thought it would.
 It's like a balance between everything I've always loved, musically."
 The album features vocals from relatively unknown vocalists; Parton wanted to avoid high-profile guest appearances on the album, as opposed to the previous two albums, and put out open calls on the Drowned in Sound message board.
-The Scene Between was released through Memphis Industries on 24 March 2015.

-The band went on tour to support the fourth album with a new band line-up.
-The line-up notably included the return of guitarist Sam Dook and lead vocalist Ninja.
+The Scene Between was released through Memphis Industries on 24 March 2015 and received positive reviews from critics.
+Ian Cohen of Pitchfork spoke positively of Parton's "chaotic, buzzing production" and gave the album a 7.2 out of 10.
+Alex McLevy of The A.V.
+Club gave the album an "A-"; McLevy also praised Parton's production and choice of vocalists, writing that "the whole album feels like a celebration of the giddy uncertainties of youth."
+The band went on tour to support the fourth album with a new band line-up, which notably included the return of guitarist Sam Dook and lead vocalist Ninja.
 In an interview with The Line of Best Fit, Parton expressed of Ninja's return, "A live show without [Ninja] would be a completely different ball game, so I'm glad we've got her; I know she loves doing it."
-The new line-up also included guitarist Cheryl Pinero, drummer Simone Odaranile, and multi-instrumentalist Angela "Maki" Won-Yin Mak.
+The new line-up also included bassist Cheryl Pinero, drummer Simone Odaranile, and multi-instrumentalist Angela "Maki" Won-Yin Mak.